inspec/inspec/docs-chef-io/content/inspec/dsl_resource.md

 - desc - Description of the resource (optional)
 - example - Example usage of the resource (optional)
 - supports - (Chef InSpec 2.0+) Platform restrictions of the resource (optional)
+- resource_id - A unique identifier for each node of resource.
+Should specify the implementation to determine it (optional)

 The following methods are available to the resource: